elalecs/codemod/README.md

 # Add traits from a file
 ./codemod.phar class:modify path/to/Class.php --traits-file=path/to/traits.txt

+# Add traits from a file with imports from another file
+./codemod.phar class:modify path/to/Class.php --traits-file=path/to/traits.txt --imports-file=path/to/imports.txt

+# Behavior of trait imports
+# By default, each trait is added in a separate 'use' statement within the class:
+# use Trait1;
+# use Trait2;
+# use Trait3;

+# When adding specific combinations of traits (like HasTranslations, Auditable, InteractsWithMedia),
+# the tool will automatically group them in a single 'use' statement:
+# use HasFactory, HasUuids, SoftDeletes, HasTranslations, Auditable, InteractsWithMedia;

 # Add a property (format: name:type=value)
 ./codemod.phar class:modify path/to/Class.php --property="property:string=value"